rudzitisrihards/map-elevation-app/README.md

 ## How to Run

 1. Clone or download the repository
-2. Open `index.html` with LiveServer extension from VScode (map needs an IP in browser to run)
+2. Open `index.html` with LiveServer extension from VScode (map requires a local IP in browser to run properly)
 3. Done!

 ## License